Adhi-M/Bioinformatics_Stronghold/README.md

-# Rosalind_Bioinformatics_Stronghold
+# Rosalind Bioinformatic Stronghold
-Solutions for the Bioinformatics Stronghold Problems from Rosalind
+My way of solving the Bioinformatics Stronghold Problems from Rosalind